 The aim behind all these actions is to enable our clients to prolong their products’ lifecycles by an average of five years and avoid the many costs that could otherwise arise.
 Our methodology can be applied to all the industries we cover:

-“However complex a product or whatever market it is aimed at, our R&D centre and supply chain experts work hand-in-hand to keep production running over the long term.
-From studying bills of materials analysis to redesigning circuit boards, we provide a comprehensive service at a reduced price so that our clients no longer need to worry about obsolescence.”
+“However complex a product or whatever market it is aimed at, our R&D centre and supply chain and purchasing experts work hand-in-hand to keep production running over the long term.
+From studying bills of materials analysis to redesigning circuit boards, we provide a comprehensive service at a reduced price so that our clients no longer need to worry about obsolescence and availability.”